What is risk management?

 |9||13 118||1 193|

-This table clearly shows the trading results of two fictional clients who use different Forex risk management strategies.
+This table clearly shows the investment results of two fictional clients who use different Forex risk management strategies.
 Despite the fact that both strategies have equal success rates, the same initial capital and the same profit-risk ratio of 2:1, different approaches to capital management have led to Diametric results after 10 transactions.

 The aggressive approach of the first client allowed him to get ahead after the first position, but then the results began to fall, and by the end of the «marathon» the loss was about 47% of the initial margin provision.
 But the second client, despite the low growth rates both at the beginning and at the end of this period, managed to increase the capital by almost 25%.
-It is not difficult to calculate that if both traders continue in the same spirit, the aggressive client will leave the distance after 10-15 transactions, losing all the money, and his conservative colleague will invariably increase profits.
+It is not difficult to calculate that if both investors continue in the same spirit, the aggressive client will leave the distance after 10-15 transactions, losing all the money, and his conservative colleague will invariably increase profits.

 If you want to learn more about risk management, sign up for a full-time Forex course from FTM Brokers, and ask your Manager to advise you on various strategies for working with capital